 My community projects, media work, world travels and businesses create conversations for people to learn, share, support and progress together.
 Please take a look below at my blog and subscribe here

-When words cannot describe something, what can one do?
-I say grab the flipcam and film it!
 My videos show things in a new, interesting and exciting way.
-They are often from more thrilling occurrences such as my world travels, flying a plane myself, or interviewing someone else of interest to you.
-The same ethos applies – inform, inspire, and change.
-People have commented the videos get across my positive attitude to life, silly sense of humour and in explaining my useful approaches to overcoming lifes barriers.
-Checkout the latest video now on www.martynsibley.com/videos
+They often cover more thrilling occurrences; such as my world travels, flying a plane, or interviewing someone else of interest to you.
+The same ethos applies – inspire, inform and change.

 Subscribe to Martyn's News Updates: